Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach: Numerical Analysis

 It is worth studying the plots for $\Hat{b}_x$ for SVD and Poisson GLM in more detail.
-Again from Figure 2, it seems like the SVD and Poisson GLM also underestimate $b_x$ for young age groups in the simulated scenario, but this interpretation is not correct.
-Notice that the death number in the outlier is generally increasing with age (and always positive), so $b_x$ should be overestimated for all ages and with a growing extent as age goes up.
-However, the imposed parameter constraint $\sum_x \hat{b}_x=1$ re-scales the overall overestimation such that the less overestimated $b_x$ part (younger age groups) will look like an ``underestimation".
+As seen from Figure 2, it may appear that the SVD and Poisson GLM underestimate $b_x$ for young age groups in the simulated scenario, but this interpretation is not accurate.
+Note that the death number in the outlier generally increases with age (and is always positive), so $b_x$ should theoretically be overestimated for all ages and to a growing extent as age increases.
+However, the imposed parameter constraint $\sum_x \hat{b}_x=1$ re-scales the overall overestimation, making the less overestimated $b_x$ part (younger age groups) appear as an ``underestimation".

-In terms of the time index $k_t$, we can see from Figure 2 that all methods yield extremely distorted estimates at $t=1970,1971,1972$ (the years containing outliers), which makes intuitive sense.
-For SVD and $t$-PPCA, $\Hat{k}_t$ are obtained from the death number matching $D_t=\sum_x N_{x,t}\cdot e^{\hat{a}_{x}+\hat{b}_{x,t}k_t}$ after obtaining $\hat{a}_x$ and $\hat{b}_x$.
-As a result, for a positive outlier with larger $D_t$ will naturally produce a positively deviated $\hat{k}_t$, regardless of the estimation quality of $\hat{a}_x$ and $\Hat{b}_x$.
-Similarly, an abnormal $D_t$ of the outliers will be directly used in the Poisson likelihood structure, which consequentially leads to a poor $\hat{k}_t$.
-Despite of the distorted estimates $k_t$ for the outliers, our proposed $t$-PPCA still outperforms the traditional SVD and Poisson GLM.
-The $t$-PPCA are able to give highly robust estimates for $k_t$ where $t$ is not an outlier point (in Figure 2 bottom, year 1973-2019), which means the outlier effect does not significantly propagate beyond the originally affected time region.
-However, the estimated $k_t$ in the ``normal time region" obtained from SVD and Poisson GLM (in Figure 2 top/middle, year 1973-2000) are still influenced, or equivalently to say, the outlier effect propagates much further.
+As for the time index $k_t$, as observed from Figure 2, all methods yield significantly distorted estimates at $t=1970,1971,1972$ (the years containing outliers), which is intuitive.
+For SVD and $t$-PPCA, $\Hat{k}_t$ is obtained from the death number matching $D_t=\sum_x N_{x,t}\cdot e^{\hat{a}_{x}+\hat{b}_{x}k_t}$ after obtaining $\hat{a}_x$ and $\hat{b}_x$.
+As a result, a positive outlier with a larger $D_t$ will naturally produce a positively deviated $\hat{k}_t$, regardless of the quality of $\hat{a}_x$ and $\Hat{b}_x$ estimation.
+Similarly, an abnormal $D_t$ of the outliers will be directly used in the Poisson likelihood structure, which consequently leads to poor $\hat{k}_t$ estimation.
+Despite the distorted estimates $k_t$ for the outliers, our proposed $t$-PPCA outperforms the traditional SVD and Poisson GLM.
+The $t$-PPCA provides highly robust estimates for $k_t$ where $t$ is not an outlier point (as depicted in Figure 2 bottom for the years 1973-2019), indicating that the outlier effect does not propagate significantly beyond the initially affected time region.
+However, the estimated $k_t$ in the ``normal time region" obtained from SVD and Poisson GLM (as seen in Figure 2 top/middle for the years 1973-2000) is still influenced; this indicates that the outlier effect propagates much further.